ifd3f/astrid.tech/pages/cis-people.md

 - "ugh... i can't believe anyone would mutilate their beautiful, natural, working eyes by burning them with lasers just because they 'feel' nearsighted. medicine and liberalism has gone too far"
-- "you're just wearing glasses because it's trendy to wear them! this has consequences on your eyes!"
 - "can't you just like, not see things blurry? it's probably just that you're not focusing your eyes correctly"
 - "noooo don't put glasses on ur so handsome"